HOA Elections & The Davis-Stirling Act

 California HOA elections are governed by the Davis-Stirling Act (California Civil Code Sections 5100-5200.)
 The Davis-Stirling Act is routinely amended by the California legislature, which means that the rules governing HOA elections are constantly evolving.
 Contact us to ensure your next election complies with the latest rules and regulations.

 - Election by Acclamation (AB 502).
 All California HOAs are eligible for Election by Acclamation, regardless of what their governing documents say.
 Election by Acclamation is an option if (1) the number of candidates is less than or equal to the number of seats up for election, (2) the nomination period was 90 days long, (3) a Nomination Reminder notice was given to all homeowners 7-30 days before the close of nominations, and (4) the HOA held an election with ballots at least once in the past four years.

 - Limitations on Rental Restrictions (AB 1584): HOAs must update their CC&Rs to conform to new rules on rental restrictions by July 1, 2022.
 However, HOAs can do so without a membership vote, as long as they follow the same procedures as for a rulemaking (i.e. the board votes after a 28-day notice and comment period for owners).

 - Term Limits (AB 432): HOAs may subject their board members to term limits.

-(b) For the purposes of this section, an independent third party includes, but is not limited to, a volunteer poll worker with the county registrar of voters, a licensee of the California Board of Accountancy, or a notary public.
-An independent third party may be a member, but may not be a director or a candidate for director or be related to a director or to a candidate for director.
-An independent third party may not be a person, business entity, or subdivision of a business entity who is currently employed or under contract to the association for any compensable services other than serving as an inspector of elections.
+- Independent Third-Party Inspector of Elections (SB 323): HOAs are required to use an independent third-party to receive and tabulate ballots for all secret ballot elections.
+An independent third-party may not be “a director or a candidate for director or be related to a director or to a candidate for director,” or “a person, business entity, or subdivision of a business entity who is currently employed or under contract to the association for any compensable services other than serving as an inspector of elections.”